Sleep Training System™

 The STS will show you how, in a logical step-by-step program.

-By combining CBT and the common sense approach of training and development, the STS delivers a very safe, natural, and effective treatment for better sleeping.
+By combining CBT and the common sense approach of performance training, the STS delivers a very safe, natural, and effective treatment for better sleeping.
 It does not require drugs of any kind to work.

 The STS goes directly to the root causes of learned insomnia.
 Unlike pills, the program will not force you to sleep.
 Instead, the STS enables you to sleep.